7 Great Questions to Ask Your Coaching Clients

 - Part Two of the coaching agreement takes place at the beginning of each individual coaching session.
 The coach must ask the client what the focus of the session is about, followed by a second question to gauge the client’s motivation.

 As a coach, what you’re looking for with this question is the client's "why" behind the topic at hand.
 Why this, why now?

 The positioning of this question sets up the work of the entire session, putting your client firmly in the driver's seat.
-It also provides the motivational context for both coach and client as the coaching conversation unfolds.
+It also provides the motivational context for both coach and client as the conversation unfolds.